jselsing/prsls-online-oct-2020/09_Writing integration tests/README.md

 How can we improve the tests (and maybe our implementation too?) so that they're self-contained and can be executed without making assumptions about what data we current have in the database?

 And, so far we only have 1 test case for each function.
 It's sufficient to illustrate how to write integration tests, but it's anything but comprehensive.
 What other test cases would you add?

-Please think about these questions, and let's discuss over the live Q&A session this week.